-5. CAPITAL LEASE OBLIGATIONS
+6. CAPITAL LEASE OBLIGATIONS

-The capital lease with Xerox Canada Ltd. for printer and scanner equipment with a carrying value of \$nil (2021 - \$3,330), is recorded at an amount equal to the present value of the lease payments using the interest rate implicit in the lease.
-The implicit interest rate of the obligation is 11.650% and the lease expires December 7, 2024, repayable in quarterly installments of \$2,376 including interest.
+The capital lease with Xerox Canada Ltd. for printer and scanner equipment with a carrying value of \$17,240 (2022 - \$nil), is recorded at an amount equal to the present value of the lease payments using the interest rate implicit in the lease.
+The implicit interest rate of the obligation is 10.15% and the lease expires November 3, 2028, repayable in quarterly installments of \$2,474 including interest.
 The following is a schedule of future minimum lease payments under the capital lease:

-2023 \$ 4,752

-2024 5,524
+2024 \$ 4,949

+2025 4,949

+2026 4,949

+2027 4,949

+2028 3,712

-Total future minimum lease payments 10,276
+Total future minimum lease payments 23,508

-Less amount representing interest 1,292
+Less amount representing interest 5,039

-Present value of minimum net lease payments 8,984
+Present value of minimum net lease payments 18,469

-Less current portion 3,871
+Less current portion 4,949

-\$ 5,113
+\$ 13,520

-6. PENSION OBLIGATIONS
+7. PENSION OBLIGATIONS

 The actuarial present value of accrued pension benefits was estimated by Aon Hewitt Inc., a firm of consulting actuaries.
+The data and assumptions used for the extrapolated December 31, 2023 liabilities are the same as that used in the actuarial valuation as at December 31, 2022.
 The data and assumptions used for the extrapolated December 31, 2022 liabilities are the same as that used in the actuarial valuation as at December 31, 2021.
-The data and assumptions used for the extrapolated December 31, 2021 liabilities are the same as that used in the actuarial valuation as at December 31, 2022 extrapolation has been prepared based on the pension plan provisions as at December 31, 2021.
-The December 31, 2021 extrapolation has been prepared based on the pension plan provisions as at December 31, 2021.
-The December 31, 2021 extrapolation has been prepared based on the pension plan provisions as at December 31, 2021.
-The December 31, 2021 extrapolation has been prepared based on the pension plan provisions as at December 31, 2020.
+The December 31, 2023 extrapolation has been prepared based on the pension plan provisions as at December 31, 2022.
+The December 31, 2022 extrapolation has been prepared based on the pension plan provisions as at December 31, 2021.
 The going concern results were prepared using the projected benefit actuarial cost method (also known as the projected unit credit method).

-The Plan's liabilities have been estimated as at December 31, 2022 by increasing the liabilities at the last valuation date described above by the cost of accruing benefits and interest, and subtracting benefit payments accumulated with interest for the same period.
-The cost of benefits accrued is from the December 31, 2021 actuarial valuation report, adjusted for differences in the actual versus expected contributions.
-Other than the actual cost-of-living increase on January 1, 2022, the actuaries have assumed that there were no experience gains and losses in the interim period.
+The Plan's liabilities have been estimated as at December 31, 2023 by increasing the liabilities at the last valuation date described above by the cost of accruing benefits and interest, and subtracting benefit payments accumulated with interest for the same period.
+The cost of benefits accrued is from the December 31, 2022 actuarial valuation report, adjusted for differences in the actual versus expected contributions.
+Other than the actual cost-of-living increase on January 1, 2023, the actuaries have assumed that there were no experience gains and losses in the interim period.